tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

      http://personsreport.com/status/person123 \
 ```

-(Line breaks are problematic on Windows, so I don't recommend formatting cURL requests like this.)
+(Line breaks are problematic on Windows, so I don't recommend formatting curl requests like this.)

 The `Accept` header tells the server that the only format we will accept in the response is JSON.

-## Summary

 {% include activity.html %}